 Assessing and Inspecting Your Gate and Gate Operator

-• Visual Inspection: Check for any visible damage, rust, or wear on the gate.
-Look for signs of sagging or misalignment.
+• Visual Inspection: Check for any obvious damage, rust, or wear on the gate.
+Look for signs of sinking or misalignment.

-• Operational Test: Open and close the gate several times to ensure it moves smoothly without unusual noises or resistance.
+• Operational Test: Open and close the gate several times to ensure it moves easily without unusual noises or resistance.• Hinge and Hardware Check: Inspect hinges, bolts, and supports for tightness and wear.
+Lubricate working parts if necessary.

 2. Gate Operator Inspection: